phanikishoreg/dist-sys-exercises/lec-3/discovery/README.md

 ###### How to run:

 Discovery server is implemented in Python.
+It runs on port number 5555.
 To run this server,
 ```
 $ python discovery.py <portno>